contao/docs/docs/manual/file-manager/meta-data.en.md

 **License URL**
 {{< version "4.13" >}}

-The license URL is displayed on the corresponding page on which the image is embedded in [JSON-LD format](https://en.wikipedia.org/wiki/JSON-LD") as [SCHEMA-ImageObject entry](https://schema.org/ImageObject "SCHEMA-ImageObject") included to comply with licensing notices.
+On the page on which the image is embedded the license URL is used in the [SCHEMA-ImageObject](https://schema.org/ImageObject "SCHEMA-ImageObject") of the [JSON-LD](https://en.wikipedia.org/wiki/JSON-LD") to comply with licensing notices.

 **The HTML output**
 The license URL generates the following HTML code: